-Granite completed the development of an income-producing property in Poland during 2016, which is 39% leased based on the total square footage of the property.
+Granite completed the development of an income-producing property in Poland during 2016, which is 100% leased.
 The lease payments for this property are denominated in euros and zlotys.

-Development Lands in Poland and the United States
+Development Lands in Poland, Canada and the United States

-Granite has two development lands in its real estate portfolio.
+Granite has three development lands in its real estate portfolio.
 Construction of up to two additional facilities will commence on development land located in Wroclaw, Poland once Granite's pre-leasing objectives are achieved.
 The second parcel of land is in Indiana, United States and is being held for future build-to-suit opportunities and/or future speculative development.
+Granite also has a parcel of land in Ontario, Canada which is being held for future development or disposition.